JBurrellIRL/ProjectThree/README.md

 ## Deployment

-This project was deployed using Code Insitute's Heroku terminal.
+This project was deployed using Code Institute's Heroku terminal.
 The game was created using Code Institute's GitPod template for Milestone Project 3, and deployed to GitHub.
 I also created an account on Heroku, and connected my GitHub repo to Heroku through the terminal method.

 ## Credits

 Resources used include the following:

 * Code Institute - course content, Love Sandwiches project and also the "Portfolio 3 Project Scope" video created by Matt Rudge.
-* Udemy Web Developer Bootcamp course, which I am also taking in parallel to this Code Institute course.
+* Udemy Python course, which I am also taking in parallel to this Code Institute course.
 I used this for help with Python functions and syntax.
 * A big thanks to my mentor, Jack, for his advice during our mentoring sessions.